-How Birkenstock Bostons can work as ‘neutral’ slip-on indoor footwear - for underpronators, overpronators and neutral pronators
+How Birkenstock Bostons can work as slip-on indoor footwear - for underpronators, overpronators and neutral pronators

-How much time do you spend on your feet indoors - like at home - walking, standing or doing tasks?
+How much time do you spend on your feet indoors - like at home and work - walking, standing or doing tasks?

-And if you are a fan of slip on house slippers it may be worth investing in footwear designed to support your foot health as well as your comfort.
+And if you are a fan of slip on house slippers it may be worth looking for footwear designed to support your pronation as well as your comfort.

 Consider selecting the same thoughtful features for inside house slippers as you’d expect from outside shoes.

-And that’s why is might be worth moving moving away from traditional soft ‘slip on’ slippers.
-When you look for features of ‘neutral’ shoes, you may discover new types and brands worth considering.
+It might be worth moving away from traditional soft ‘slip on’ slippers to explore new types and brands.

 Why the Birkenstock Boston flatbed sole is worth trying out